 python setup.py install

-From the system command prompt, run the application.
-If you used sample MATLAB code in the packaging steps, this application should return the same output as the MATLAB code.
+If you used sample MATLAB code in the packaging steps, this application returns the same output as the sample code.

 matlabrootis the location of your MATLAB or MATLAB Runtime installation.